KnapsackPro/docs.knapsackpro.com/_posts/2021-03-16-auto-scaling-buildkite-ci-build-agents-for-rspec-run-parallel-jobs-in-minutes-instead-of-hours.md

     parallelism: 2
 {% endhighlight %}

 Please note that you should hide your credentials like the Knapsack Pro API token and not commit it into your repository.
-You can see [Buildkite secrets documentation](https://buildkite.com/docs/pipelines/secrets).
+You can refer to the [Buildkite secrets documentation](https://buildkite.com/docs/pipelines/secrets).

 ## An advanced Buildkite config with Elastic CI Stack for AWS